dysbulic/tip/blog/wordpress/wp-content/themes/monotone/_readme.txt

 2) Rename htaccess.txt to .htaccess OR copy the lines out of .htaccess and append them to your current .htaccess file.
 3) Make a folder with world writable permissions (probably 0777) called "cache" in your site's root directory.
 This is so thumb.php can cache the images it generates.
 3) Everything should work.

+Monotone was a collaboration between eight6 (http://eight6.com) and Automattic (http://automattic.com).

+All future updates to the theme will be available at http://monotonedemo.wordpress.com